 Challenges with proposed events generally fall into six categories: (1) the venue has already been reserved on that date/time by another group; (2) another event is being marketed to the same audience at the same time, thus potentially hindering both events from reaching their desired audience goals; (3) the setup, parking, or sound may potentially detract from a scheduled event; (4) an unmanageable workload is created for Event Services or Campus Safety in terms of setup or security; (5) “philosophical” incompatibility with the University Mission and Values; (6) “philosophical” incompatibility with another scheduled event.

 If there is a scheduling conflict, the PEB may suggest either relocation or rescheduling of the event or encourage its modification.
 If there is a philosophical conflict, the board may not approve the event.
 In such cases, the board’s recommendation may be appealed directly to the Vice President of University Communications & Marketing.

 In all decisions, the PEB will keep in mind the need to build relationships within the Biola community and will make its decisions with the success of each event in mind.
 An unsuccessful event is detrimental to internal and external public relations of the university.

 After the Event is Approved

-- There is an opportunity to update your setup and logistical needs, if necessary.
+- There is an opportunity to update the setup and logistical needs, if necessary.
 Personnel of Biola’s Event Services department perform the actual setup of tables, chairs, technical equipment, special room arrangements, etc.

 - Last minute changes in setup requests should be made no later than one (1) week prior to the event.
 There are no guarantees for last minute requests.